DerekMor/new-booking/README.md

 The website has undergone thorough testing, including:

 - Manual testing of user signups and logins.
-- Manual testing of booking creation and cancellation.
+- Manual testing of booking creation and cancellation through form and admin panel.
-- Cross-browser and cross-device testing for responsiveness.
+- Multiple browser and screen size testing for responsiveness.
 - Code checkers were not used on all files as the settings file show many errors but work fine but all template files, views and urls pass.

 ## Bugs